 Francisco Rodríguez-Jiménez is a professor at the University of Extremadura and University of Salamanca.
 Formerly, he was a postdoctoral researcher at Weatherhead Centre for International Affairs, Harvard (2012-2013) and a Fulbright Scholar at GWU, 2010-2012.
 Additionally, he has been Visiting Scholar at American University, Wake Forest University, and the Universitá di Bergamo.
 Currently, working in the book’s projects: U.S. Public Diplomacy Strategies in Latin America during the Cold War and Modernization Made in USA?
 Among other publications, Rodríguez-Jiménez has co-edited the following books in the last years: U.S. Public Diplomacy and Democratization in Spain.
 Selling Democracy?; El Portugal salazarista frente a la democracia; Estrategias de Diplomacia Cultural en un Mundo Interpolar; Mujeres universitarias en España y América Latina.
 Rodríguez-Jiménez serves (or has acted) as an international reviewer for the European Commission’s Research Agency (Horizon 2020 and Marie Curie Actions); Fulbright Screening Committees (in Madrid and in Washington), and Dublin Trinity College.
 He has also taught Graduate or Masters courses for other universities: Ohio Wesleyan; Colby College; UNED-Madrid; George Washington University, and Carlos III.

-Olivia Chavez is currently the graduate fellow for the Public Diplomacy Council.
-She is a graduate student at American University pursuing an M.A in Political Communication through the School of Public Affairs.
+Olivia Chavez is currently the Graduate Fellow for the Public Diplomacy Council.
+Originally from San Diego, CA Olivia completed her undergraduate studies at San Diego State University.
+She is a Return Peace Corps Volunteer who served in St.Vincent and the Grenadines from 2017-2019.
+Olivia is a graduate student at American University pursuing an M.A in Political Communication as a Coverdell Fellow in the School of Public Affairs.